1990 World Series: Game 2

 During Game 2, Reds pitcher Tom Browning's pregnant wife Debbie went into labor during the game.
-Debbie left her seat in the fifth inning to drive herself to the hospital.
+Debbie left her seat in the fifth inning to drive herself to the hospital, and Browning, thinking he wouldn't be asked to pitch as he was scheduled to start Game 3, followed her soon after.
 As the game went on, the Reds wanted Browning ready to pitch just in case the game went well into extra innings.
-Thinking that Browning was en route to a nearby hospital, the Reds had their radio broadcaster Marty Brennaman put out an All Points Bulletin on Browning, a bulletin that was picked up by Tim McCarver on CBS television, who passed it along in the tenth inning.
+Unable to find Browning, and surmising he was at a hospital with his wife, the Reds had their radio broadcaster Marty Brennaman put out an All Points Bulletin on Browning.
+This bulletin was picked up by Tim McCarver on CBS television, who passed it along in the tenth inning.
+Browning heard McCarver's message on a TV at the hospital and debated leaving while the tenth inning started.

 In the tenth, the Reds broke through to win the game off A's closer Dennis Eckersley.
 Utilityman Billy Bates chopped an infield single off home plate to start the inning.
 Chris Sabo singled to left to put runners on first and second.
 Then Oliver hit a bouncer that hopped over third base and down the line in left to drive in Bates with a walk-off hit.
+According to Browning, his son, Tucker, was born right after the game ended.